 On July 27, 2021, the Company announced that the FDA approved the Company's first proprietary drug product, Twyneo®.
-On April 14, 2022, the Company announced that Twyneo® is available for purchase by consumers who obtain a prescription from their physician, See note 1.
-In March 2022, the Company has refunded the \$4 million upfront payment to Galderma, since FDA approval for Epsolay® had not been received as of December 31, 2021.
-On April 25, 2022, the Company announced that the FDA approved the drug product, Epsolay®, which entitled the Company to \$3.5 million milestone payment, according to the license agreement.
+On April 14, 2022, the Company announced that Twyneo® is available for purchase by consumers who obtain a prescription from their physician, see further details in Note 1.
+In March 2022, the Company had refunded the \$4 million upfront payment to Galderma, since FDA approval for Epsolay® had not been received as of December 31, 2021.
+On April 25, 2022, the Company announced that the FDA approved the drug product, Epsolay®, which entitled the Company to a \$3.5 million milestone payment, as per the license agreement.
 In May 2022, the Company has received the \$3.5 million payment from Galderma.
-On June 2, 2022, the Company announced that Epsolay® is available for purchase by consumers who obtain a prescription from their physician, See also note 1.
-During 2022, the Company recognized \$306 as royalties revenues in respect of the license agreement for both products.
+On June 2, 2022, the Company announced that Epsolay® is available for purchase by consumers who obtain a prescription from their physician, see further details in Note 1.
+During 2023 and 2022, the Company recognized \$1,027 and \$306, respectively, as revenue from royalties in respect of the license agreement for both products.